JurisProject/juris-publications/Sections/09 - The Juris Framework.md

 **From the Jurists’ perspective:** This keeps trivial matters off the docket.

-**How it works \(figure 9.1\):** The incorporation of the Juris CDK allows the protocol to alter the outcome of a smart contract.
+**How it works \(figure 9.1\):** The incorporation of the Juris code allows the protocol to alter the outcome of a smart contract.
 Through the Juris dashboard, the parties to the contract have access a package of self mediation tools, which provide for the implementation of basic operations to designate a different outcome for the smart contract: void the contract, give all assets to party A, split assets evenly, etc. Once and outcome is selected, the details are incorporated into a new resolution smart contract which is uploaded to the blockchain, and executed.
 These tools will be open source and free.

 /IMG_0061.jpg